 AI (FSM, Behavior Tree, GOAP, Utility AI)

-The fastest and easiest way to get AI up and running.
-Simple State Machine is a Component subclass that lets you set an enum
+The fastest and easiest way to get AI up and running. is a Component subclass that lets you set an enum

 as its generic constraint and it will use that enum